rshlyakh/ProjectiveGeometry/README.md

 **Axiom 3:** There exist three non-collinear points.

-A _projective plane_ is a list of points together with a list of lists which satisfy the following four axioms:
+A _projective plane_ is a list of points together with a list of lines that satisfy the following four axioms:

 **Axiom 1:** Given two distinct points _P_ and _Q_, there exists a unique line containing _P_ and _Q_.